 Since the establishment of space travel, only three countries have been able to launch humans into space.
-The first person to travel into space was a Russian cosmonaut Yuri Gagarin in 1961, who orbited the earth in the Vostok 1 on April 12, 1961.
-Only weeks later, the United States launched its first manned spacecraft, Freedom 7 carrying astronaut Alan Shepherd.
+The first person to travel into space was a Russian cosmonaut Yuri Gagarin in 1961, who orbited the earth in Vostok 1 on April 12, 1961.
+Only weeks later, the United States launched its first manned spacecraft, Freedom 7, carrying astronaut Alan Shepherd.

 It wouldn’t be until 2003 that China would launch its first manned mission, Shenzhou 5, taking Chinese astronaut Yang Liwei on a successful 21-hour mission into space and back.
 Since then, many space agencies have achieved a great feat, but no one has been able to come close to NASA in terms of success.

 In the midst of this space race, Elon Musk gave birth to a private space company, SpaceX, which is dominating the business aspect of space exploration today.
 The private space agency has become so successful that people are actually comparing it with NASA.

 Is SpaceX really challenging NASA, or they just work side by side for a better future of the human race?
 This article will help you to understand the major differences between NASA and SpaceX, and how the future looks like for both of them and space research as a whole.

 NASA (short for National Aeronautics and Space Administration) was created in 1958 under the National Space Act signed by U.S President Dwight D. Eisenhower.
 According to the act, NASA’s space exploration would forever be “devoted to peaceful purposes for the benefit of all mankind.”